 Detection power: The power to detect genomic features affecting the trait phenotypes was influenced both by trait- and genomic feature-specific factors.
 The proportion of the genomic variance explained by the genomic feature (hf2) greatly impacted detection power (Figure 3) and robustness to dilution.
 At low values (hf2=0.1), the power to detect the genomic features was low if the overall trait heritability was low (h2=0.1), even without dilution.
 At the highest values (hf2=0.5) the impact of dilution was less severe.
-This increased robustness to dilution resulted in power above % in all cluster model scenarios with Nrep=50 replicates within line and a genomic heritability of 50%.
+This increased robustness to dilution resulted in power above 72% in all cluster model scenarios with Nrep=50 replicates within line and a genomic heritability of 50%.
 The level of genomic heritability (h2) was positively correlated with power (Figure 3).
 However, at high hf2 and in the absence of dilution, all genomic features were detected regardless of overall genomic heritability.
 Furthermore, if hf2 was high, high heritability traits were less affected by dilution than low heritability traits (Figure 3).
 Dilution decreased power in all simulation scenarios (Figure 3).
 Furthermore, detection power increases with increasing numbers of replicates within line (Nrep=5, 10, or 50).

 Genomic relationships: Estimation of genomic parameters, detection power, and predictive ability using the GFBLUP model analyses were based on two genomic relationship matrices: Gf for the genetic marker set defined by the genomic feature and Gr for the remaining set of markers.
 These “fitted” genomic relationships differ from the true causal relationships which in practice are unknown.
 Dilution of the true causal relationship by increasing the proportion of non-causal SNPs in the genomic feature decreases the correlation between Gf (the genomic relationships calculated using all genetic markers defined by the genomic feature including causal and non-causal SNPs) and G1 (the true causal genomic relationships calculated using only the true causal SNPs in the genomic feature).
 If the true causal SNPs are clustered in a smaller number of genome regions then the effect of dilution is more “extreme” (Figure 4).
-The correlation between Gf and G1 quickly decreases as dilution increases, levelling off at a value of 0.(0.).
+The correlation between Gf and G1, for the clustered causal model, quickly decreases as dilution with local (or random) non-causal SNPs increases, levelling off at a value of 0.71 (0.56).
 In contrast, dilution leads to an increasing correlation between Gf and Gr (the genomic relationships for the set of markers not included in the feature) (Figure 4).
-For Gf comprising only true causal SNPs, the correlation between Gf and Gr is 0.53 for the cluster causal model. , the correlation rapidly increases towards a value of 0..
+For Gf comprising only true causal SNPs, the correlation between Gf and Gr is 0.53 for the cluster causal model.
+Following dilution of Gf with local (or random) non-causal SNPs, the correlation rapidly increases towards a value of 0.75 (0.99).

 4 Discussion